GrossSBM/sbm/cran-comments.md

 ## Resubmission

 * Added the author and year to the reference in the Description text.
-* Set NbCores to 2 by default in optimize() method of Simple and Bipartite SBM fit
+* Set NbCores to 2 by default in method optimize() for Simple and Bipartite SBM fit, hopefully limitating the resource for testing/checking the package

 ## New submission